-Blending cultures without privileging one faith over the other can feel impossible.
+Blending cultures without privileging one over the other is difficult.

 by Tuvya Zaretsky | June 13 2019